gimhanr9/go-loyalty-api/README.md

 # Square Loyalty Challenge API
-This is the REST API for the Square Loyalty Challenge build using Golang.
+This is the REST API for the Square Loyalty Challenge built using Golang.